-"How do you even no all of this?"
+"How do you even know all of this?"

 Shrugging her shoulders, Gabrielle answered, "Like you, I also did my research."

-"And you used as a beginner's guide?!" holding a hand to her face, she led out a bellowing laugh before leaning back a little.
+"And you used as a beginners guide?!"
+Holding a hand to her face, she let out a bellowing laugh before leaning back a little.
 The way she laughed kind of got on my nerves as I glared at her with a deadpanned expression.

 "Yeah, and before I could finish my training, the site was taken down a year afterwards.
 Luckily, I managed to copy some of the spells on the site and write it down on a piece of paper."